Eric Joyce: Political career

 He was first elected to parliament at the 2000 Falkirk West by-election, which was prompted by the resignation of Dennis Canavan.
 On election he served as a member of the Scottish Affairs and the Procedures Select Committees at Westminster.
 Joyce retained his seat in the 2001 general election, and was elected to the enlarged Falkirk constituency in the 2005 general election.

-From 2003 Joyce served as a Parliamentary Private Secretary (PPS) to a number of British Government ministers.
+From 2003 Joyce served as a parliamentary private secretary (PPS) to a number of British Government ministers.
 He resigned as the Parliamentary Aide to Bob Ainsworth on 3 September 2009 citing concerns over the war in Afghanistan.
 He had previously been PPS to John Hutton during three of Hutton's cabinet posts: when he was the Secretary of State for Defence; Secretary of State for Business, Enterprise and Regulatory Reform and Secretary of State for Work and Pensions.
 Prior to that, Joyce served as the parliamentary aide to ministers Mike O'Brien MP, when O'Brien was the Minister for Energy at the Department of Trade and Industry and Margaret Hodge MP, Minister for Industry and the Regions at the Department of Trade and Industry.

 Joyce persuaded the Treasury to change the child benefit regulations to remove a discrepancy that disadvantaged young Scottish FE students relative to their peers in the rest of the UK.
 In April 2008, Joyce became the first European parliamentarian to be granted an opportunity to address the newly formed Parliament of the Democratic Republic of the Congo, when he visited the DRC as the chair of the all-party parliamentary group on the Great Lakes Region of Africa with other members of the group.
 In September 2008, Joyce was criticised by local government councillors for describing the name of the new Clackmannanshire Bridge as "unimaginative" and "parochial".
 The naming of the bridge was reported as a contentious matter.

 Joyce edited Now's the Hour!: new thinking for Holyrood and has served as Chair of the National Executive of the Fabian Society.

 In September 2011, he contributed to the book What next for Labour?
 Ideas for a new Generation; his piece was entitled "It's a Sin".

 Parliamentary record

 Joyce most often put questions in the House of Commons to the Scotland Office, Department for International Development, Foreign and Commonwealth Office, Northern Ireland Office, and Ministry of Defence.
-While a Parliamentary Private Secretary Joyce was expected to vote with the Government, but even when not, he has not broken the Labour whip in Parliament.
+While a parliamentary private secretary Joyce was expected to vote with the Government, but even when not, he never broke the Labour whip in Parliament.
 Joyce was not a member of any Parliamentary Select Committees at the end of his time in the Commons, but has been a member of several public bill committees.